Home video: History

-As early as 1906, various film entrepreneurs began to discuss the potential of home viewing of films, and in 1912, both Edison and Pathé started selling film projectors for home use.
-Because making release prints was (and still is) very expensive, early home projector owners rented films by mail from the projector manufacturer.
-Edison's business model was fundamentally flawed because the company had started with phonographs and did not understand that home viewing is fundamentally different from home listening.
-Edison ended its home viewing business in 1914, while Pathé remained somewhat longer, but exited at some point during World War I.
+As early as 1906, various film entrepreneurs began to consider the business potential of home viewing of films, and in 1912, both Edison and Pathé started selling film projectors for home use.
+Because making release prints was (and still is) very expensive—as of 2005, the cost of making a release print was still at least $1,000—early projector owners rented films by mail directly from the projector manufacturers.
+The Edison company's business model was fundamentally flawed because it had started with phonographs and did not differentiate home viewing from home listening.
+Edison exited the home viewing business in 1914; Pathé remained active a few years longer, but exited at some point during World War I.

 After the quick failures of these early attempts at home viewing, most feature films were essentially inaccessible to the public after their original theatrical runs.
 For most of the 20th century, the idea that ordinary consumers could own copies of films and watch them at their convenience in their own homes "was beyond the grasp of reasonable expectations."
 Some very popular films were given occasional theatrical re-releases in urban revival houses and the screening rooms of a few archives and museums.
 Beginning in the 1950s, most could be expected to be broadcast on television, eventually.
 During this era, television programs normally could only be viewed at the time of broadcast.
 Viewers were accustomed to the fact that there was no easy way to record television shows at home and watch them whenever desired.

 In 1924, Kodak invented 16 mm film, which became popular for home use, and then later developed 8 mm film.
 After that point, the public could purchase a film projector for one of those film formats and rent or buy home-use prints of some cartoons, short comedies, and brief "highlights" reels edited from feature films.
-In the case of the 16 mm format, most of these were available with an optical soundtrack.
-Some entire feature films in 16-mm could be rented or bought.
-The 8 mm films almost never ran longer than 10 minutes; only a few were available with a magnetic soundtrack late in the life of the format.
 The Super 8 film format, introduced in 1965, was marketed for making home movies, but it also boosted the popularity of show-at-home films.
 Eventually, longer, edited-down versions of feature films were issued, which increasingly came in color and with a magnetic soundtrack, but in comparison to modern technologies, film projection was still quite expensive and difficult to use.
 As a result, home viewing of films remained limited to a small community of dedicated hobbyists willing and able to invest large amounts of money in projectors, screens, and film prints, and it therefore made little revenue for film companies.

 In 1956, Ampex pioneered the first commercially practical videotape recording system.
 The Ampex system, though, used reel-to-reel tape and physically bulky equipment not suitable for home use.